 - Store litter boxes away from your dog and clean up animal feces outside

 - During walks, keep your pup from eating anything along your path

 Besides getting your pet's teeth cleaned by a professional, there are other ways to avoid bad breath.
 Here are a few prevention tips:

 Regular tooth brushing.

 Knowing how often you should brush your dog's teeth is essential to avoid bad breath and serious dental disease.
 Experts recommend pet parents use a pet toothbrush and regularly brush at least 2-3 times per week.

 Giving your pet a dental supplement to remove plaque buildup between brushing and improve the smell.
-Some examples include dental chews, water additives, chew toys, or home remedies like frozen carrots.
-Select a dental supplement that is ideal for your dog's breed, size, and age.
+Some examples include dental gel sticks, dental chews, water additives, chew toys, or home remedies like frozen carrots.
+Select a dental product that is ideal for your dog's breed, size, and age.